Legal Landscape

 Reviewed April 2026

-GLP-1 lawsuit updates: active MDLs, current screening factors, and research
+GLP-1 lawsuit updates: active MDLs, recent filings, and current evidence

-The current GLP-1 litigation picture is no longer just one broad "Ozempic lawsuit" story.
+The federal GLP-1 litigation picture is no longer just one broad "Ozempic lawsuit" story.
 As of April 1, 2026, the federal GI-injury MDL had 3,546 pending actions, while the separate GLP-1 NAION vision-loss MDL had 73.
-At the same time, FDA and EMA have made important safety and labeling moves that change how current pages should be framed.
-This page is the current snapshot of where the strongest case categories sit right now.
+FDA and EMA have also made important safety and labeling moves that changed the current public picture.

 The main federal GLP-1 mass-tort tracks are currently GI injury and NAION vision-loss claims.